 Our grant reports emphasize self-reflection and focus more on what has been learned rather than on hard metrics or outputs.
 We understand and recognize that our grant recipients are the ones closest to the work on the ground, their communities, and the people they serve.
 Therefore, we look to our grant recipients to help us better understand what is going on.
 However, we also believe we have a role to play in facilitating lessons learned across our grant recipients based on our bird’s eye view of what is happening among the projects and programs we support.
 From our grant reports, we have identified a few high-level insights that we hope will be of use to others.
 This is by no means an exhaustive list, but it is one more way in which we hope we can promote knowledge sharing and support our grant recipients to succeed.

 Plan for relationship building

 When grant recipients begin a new or next phase of a program or project where outreach to new and diverse stakeholders is needed, it is necessary to take the time to do this right.
 Oftentimes, we hear from our grant recipients that they wished they had more time to reach out to and engage community members, clients, or partners.
-This is hard work, but projects and programs that seem to have the greatest success understand the importance of building trust in their relationships with those in their network and community first and foremost before planning and doing particular activities.
+This is hard work, but projects and programs that seem to have the greatest success value the importance of building trust in their relationships with those in their network and community first and foremost before planning and doing particular activities.
 There is no one way to do this and it can often involve some iteration.
-However, as a starting point (where appropriate), we encourage our grant recipients to budget and plan for stakeholder engagement in their applications and project plans.
+However, as a starting point (where appropriate), we encourage our grant recipients to budget and plan for relationship building in their applications and project plans.